SpaceIbrahim/3dV/README.md

 3dV requires the `vpython` and `serial` library, so make sure those are installed.
 The serial reader expects the input in the form of "`ypr \t yaw \t pitch \t roll`"

 Follow that format or edit it to your need accordingly

+## For future
+- Add different shapes and objects
+- Seperate the get yaw pitch and roll from the main function